Credit Administration

 They are also responsible for establishing a credit policy for the bank, which helps manage the level of credit risk exposure.
 This policy outlines guidelines on the amount of credit to be extended to customers, collection procedures, and acceptable levels of bad debt losses.

-Credit administrators must stay informed about regulatory laws governing the credit industry.
-They should also be knowledgeable about current industry trends to make informed decisions regarding the approval of specific types of loans and their potential benefits for the bank.
+Credit administrators must stay informed about regulatory laws governing the credit industry and current industry trends to make informed decisions about the approval of specific types of loans and their potential benefits for the bank.

 Preparing and submitting periodic reports to senior management is another crucial aspect of the credit administrator's role.